I'm Too Sexy: Critical reception

-AllMusic editor Stephen Schnee described the song as a "humorous yet misunderstood swipe at self centered male bodybuilders and models."
+AllMusic editor Stephen Schnee described the song as a "humorous yet misunderstood swipe at self-centered male bodybuilders and models."
 J.D.
-Considine from The Baltimore Sun wrote, "With its prodding piano and insistently tuneful bass line, "I'm Too Sexy" is an insidiously catchy single - the sort that sticks in your memory whether you want it to or not.
+Considine from The Baltimore Sun wrote, "With its prodding piano and insistently tuneful bass line, 'I'm Too Sexy' is an insidiously catchy single - the sort that sticks in your memory whether you want it to or not.
 Fortunately, head Fred Richard Fairbrass handles the vocals with enough good humor that the single's annoyance factor remains relatively low.
 David Taylor-Wilson from Bay Area Reporter called it "a campy send-up of the fashion world."
-Larry Flick from Billboard commented, "Thoroughly fun and goofy ditty recently heated up international dance floors and radio airwaves.
+Larry Flick from Billboard magazine commented, "Thoroughly fun and goofy ditty recently heated up international dance floors and radio airwaves.
 Fred cheekily boasts about his physical attributes over a festive pop/house groove, which should have no trouble duplicating its success here."
-Andy Kastanas from The Charlotte Observer stated, "This midtempo "techno/house" beat has a catchy hook and unusual deep male vocals (a la Elmer Fudd on steroids) that'll put a meltdown on any ladies in the vicinity.
-You'll dance whether you like it or not and the lyrics are sure to give you some chucks when you sing along (and you WILL sing along)...
+Andy Kastanas from The Charlotte Observer stated, "This midtempo "techno/house" beat has a catchy hook and unusual, deep male vocals (à la Elmer Fudd on steroids) that'll put a meltdown on any ladies in the vicinity.
+You'll dance whether you like it or not, and the lyrics are sure to give you some chucks when you sing along (and you WILL sing along)...
 "I'm too sexy for my car, too sexy for your party, too sexy for this song, too sexy it hurts" and on and on."

 British magazine Music Week deemed it an "eccentric" and "amusingly muttered 121.7bpm pop rattler".
 Clark and Devaney from Cashbox said, "Here is a fun, tongue-in-cheek dance tune that should get lots of club play."
 They concluded that the group "have put together a clever dance/club put-down of what could only be the whole fashion-model "poser" attitude that's so much in vogue."
 David Quantick from New Musical Express stated, "'I'm Too Sexy' is a great record, not least because it's a piss-take of people who fancy themselves sung by people who fancy themselves."
 A reviewer from People Magazine described it as a "dopey dance tune mocking fashion models and voguers—but it'll keep you moving."
-Spin wrote, "This 12-inch, along with its video, is the most inescapable assault on mass consciousness since "Gypsy Woman".
+Spin wrote, "This 12-inch, along with its video, is the most inescapable assault on mass consciousness since 'Gypsy Woman'.
 Prepare to be impaled on a throbbing slice of masculinity courtesy of three roughnecks who've already had Mick Jagger down on all fours (they were once his trainers).
 Lie back and enjoy it."